Emsley1d/Interview_Exercise/README.md

 ## Actual Technology Used

 For the above reasons I then chose to develop a Web Based Application using PHP; despite having never used it before.
-I decided to avoid ASP.NET; as it's more suited to large scale applications I think it would be overkill for WEF's needs.
+I decided to avoid ASP.NET; my research suggests it's more suited to large scale applications so it would be overkill for WEF's needs.
 #

 ## Build Notes.